resulknad/eth-advanced-communication-networks/README.md

 $`\forall i \in K: \sum_{w\in V} f_i(t_i,w) - \sum_{w \in V} f_i(w,t_i) = -1`$

-If we require integer flows, so $`f_i: E \rightarrow N`$, then the MCF problem is NP-complete.
-For fractional flows, which means that the constraints of a single commodity might be satisfied by using multiple paths, the problem can be solve in polynomial time using linear programming.
+If we require integer flows, so $`f_i: E \rightarrow \{0,1\}`$, then the MCF problem is NP-complete.
+For fractional flows, which means that the constraints of a single commodity might be satisfied by using multiple paths, the problem can be solved in polynomial time using linear programming.

 ### Linear Program (LP)
 The above constraints transfer in a straightforward manner to a linear program.
 Simply introduce a variable for each $`f_i(u,v)`$ and allow it to be fractional.